Paralike/Paralike/content/trainings/AI-time-management/index.md

    ```

 4. **Seeking Clarifications:**
-   If you need further clarification or want to make adjustments, engage in a back-and-forth conversation with ChatGPT:
+   If you need further clarification or want to make adjustments, engage in a back-and-forth conversation with H2O:

    ```markdown
    You: What about my morning routine?
 I usually start with a cup of coffee and reviewing emails.